 Project Management Information and Interpersonal Communication

 Project management platforms, such as Asana, provide an excellent venue for assigning tasks and tracking active projects.
 Here in the Visual Media Workshop, we do not consider the information created and stored in Asana as a reliable site of project documentation.
-If we want to maintain a record of what is going on in that platform, we will export that information, date it in the filename, and add it to the “Project Documentation > Asana Exports” folder.
+If we want to maintain a record of what is going on in that platform, we will export that information, date it in the filename, and add it to the “Project Documentation > Asana Exports” folder in OneDrive.
 And, to be frank, we rarely do!

 Slack, to an increasing degree, provides a chat environment that is both efficient and effective for brief, but nonetheless significant, exchanges of information amongst project teams and even entire intellectual communities.
 Just as with Asana, we do not consider Slack to be a reliable site of project documentation in the VMW.
 If you will, we treat it a bit like we used to use the phone, back in the day.
 If decisions are made, they are documented outside of Slack and stored accordingly.
 You can feel free to decide otherwise keeping in mind the caveats above.

 Because drafting and documentation processes vary so widely across project teams, and it is also often the case that “future you” will want to know less about the drafting process than the final documention process, you may find it helpful to design a way to denote proactively which documents and/or folders contain information documenting bonafide decisions that the team has made on the content, context, and/or structure of your project.